Water Resources Planning

 Interstate Commission on the Potomac River Basin

-The ICPRB actively participates in national initiatives to enhance water resources planning and assessment capabilities.
-Efforts include the federal Integrated Water Resources Science and Services (IWRSS) initiative and the U.S. Army Corps of Engineers Federal Support Toolbox.
+The ICPRB actively participates in national initiatives to enhance water resources planning and assessment capabilities such as the the federal Integrated Water Resources Science and Services (IWRSS) initiative.

 In collaboration with existing state authorities and other basin stakeholders, ICPRB developed a Potomac Basin Comprehensive Water Resources Plan which works towards the sustainable management of this interstate resource.
 The plan identifies and develops management recommendations for water resources issues of interstate and/or basin-wide significance.